John Curro AM MBE

 Bradley has conducted the Queensland Youth Orchestra 3 since 1998.
 He holds a PhD in Music Performance from the University of Tasmania and a Masters degree in Orchestral Conducting from the Queensland Conservatorium, Griffith University.
 Other post-graduate studies include a Graduate Diploma of Music (Performance) (QCM), Graduate Diploma in Further Education and Training (USQ) and a Graduate Certificate in Music Technology (GU).
 Bradley has been a conducting student of John Curro, attended conducting master classes under Sergio Celibedache in Germany and studied with Ezra Rachlin in London.

 Bradley has performed as a freelance pianist and accordionist with the Queensland Symphony Orchestra, Queensland Philharmonic Orchestra, Melbourne Symphony Orchestra and for the Queensland Performing Arts Centre in productions of How to Succeed in Business without Really Trying, The Pirates of Penzance and The Sound of Music.
 He has appeared as both conductor and soloist for the University of Queensland Musical Society and the St Lucia Orchestra.
+Bradley is a member of the Board of Examiners of the Australian Music Examinations Board, and has recently been appointed Director of Instrumental Music at Moreton Bay College.

 Conductor, QYO Wind Symphony

 He trained at Royal College of Music, London where he was awarded every bassoon prize including an Exhibition Scholarship.
 He studied bassoon with Kerrison Camden, Geoffrey Gambold and John Burness.
-He enjoyed a successful freelance career in the United Kingdom including many concerto appearances after winning the 1992 Hastings National Concerto Competition.
+He enjoyed a successful freelance career in the United Kingdom including many concerti appearances after winning the 1992 Hastings National Concerto Competition.

 Conductor, QYO Wind Ensemble